lfjiang-cn/MSCAINet/README.md

 ##  Note

-The full model code will be released upon paper acceptance
+The full model code will be released upon paper acceptance.